kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/08-user-accounts-and-auth/03-log-user-in.md

 ```

 ## Register user
-* If you try to register with a duplicate email you'll get this error
+* If you try to register with a duplicate email you'll get this error in the Terminal:

+`UserExistsError: A user with the given username is already registered`

-* It hangs so this is not a good solution
+* The server "hangs" so this is not a good solution
 * For now, delete the email in Compass and register again
 * You will see success flash letting you know you are logged in
 * You are redirected to the home page